jcai849/stats-781/notes/meeting_notes.md

 Close assessment of textrank package and background algorithm - on the right track for scope.
 Chris noted to check for survey response data etc. from those involved with it.

 ### [Actions](./TODO.md#2019-03-20)
+## 2019-03-28

+### Summary

+Presentation of further package discoveries, for development purposes, as well as end-user.
+Demonstrated the benefits and drawbacks of using textRank, discussed the possibility of lexRank.
+Presented draft of feature space - including the usefulness of categorisation of text analytics as within- and between- texts.
+Much discussion dedicated to summarisation.

+### Actions

+- [ ] Development of a test-corpus; Chris has emailed some free-form patient responses
+- [ ] Further testing of textRank (try tidy-style) on corpus
+- [ ] Testing lexRank on on test corpus
+- [ ] Formalise feature-space as list